 Hours: Mon-Sat 5pm-12am, Sun 5-10pm

 Bea is the flagship restaurant at Barangaroo House, and for good reason.
 With waterfront views, an exquisite Australian menu designed by Cory Campbell, fine wine, and Art Deco-inspired design, Bea promises the ultimate experience of cool restaurants in Sydney.
-Bea is probably the funkiest restaurant Sydney has to offer.
+With its ever-changing menu that features contemporary cuisine, Bea is probably the funkiest restaurant Sydney has to offer.

 Address: 1/35 Barangaroo Ave, Sydney NSW 2000